 Fox's Marina and boatyard are the home of Oyster Yachts, and if you berth here you will probably see many of these beauties in various stages of commissioning.
 Contact them on VHF channel 80 or callsign "Fox's Marina", or telephone 01473 694680 to enquire about a berth.
 A link to their website is provided below:

 All the usual Marina facilities are available here, water and electricity on the pontoons, toilets and showers ashore.
 Good security with gated pontoons.
 Massive chandlery, Calor and camping gas are available and their fuel dock sells petrol and diesel.
-Prices here (21013) work out at just under £21 odd per night for a 10 m boat.
+Prices here (2015) are £2.20 + VAT per night.

 Provisions are obtainable from nearby shops, and the Marina has its own club with a bar/restaurant.